 While differences in the survey findings were evident, common associations in how people perceived color stood out.
 These associations are important to consider before leaping into a choice of color for your brand.
 We peeled through our survey results and put together the eight most common feelings and qualities that certain colors can help stimulate.

 To encourage feelings of optimism, life, and growth, green was found to be the most popular choice.
 Survey respondents in France, Spain, and Portugal, used the word “hope” in particular.

 About 28% of respondents in the survey associated green with nature, which comes as no surprise when we think of trees, parks, and other outdoor spaces.
-The vast majority of environmental and outdoors companies, such as The Nature Conservancy, Rainforest Alliance, and MEC use green in their branding for this reason.
+The vast majority of environmental and outdoor companies, such as The Nature Conservancy, Rainforest Alliance, and MEC, use green in their branding for this reason.

 Globally, we have one very strong color association when it comes to the quality of femininity—pink.
 Whether that’s Victoria’s Secret PINK, the Breast Cancer Awareness logo, or of course, Barbie.